happytunesai/discord-embed-wp-plugin/README.md

 This plugin includes a Live Notifications module that can periodically check Twitch and YouTube for live streams and post a customizable Discord embed when a channel goes live.

 Features:
-- StreamWeasels integration: reads Twitch/YouTube credentials from the StreamWeasels plugin if present.
+- **StreamWeasels integration**: Requires StreamWeasels plugin for Twitch/YouTube API credentials and data access.
 - Twitch: Helix API checks for streams.
 - YouTube: Data API v3 checks for live videos.
 - Runs on a WordPress Cron every 3 minutes (custom interval `every_three_minutes`).